boldingd/EclipsePhaseContent/Locus.md

 > **Bauble**: Nǐ xīn kǔ le!
 >
 > **curé**: ahem.
+>
+> **Padre**: Actually, a question.
+> You mentioned "justice-related coops," but you didn't really go into them.
+> Isn't that also how Extropian justice works?
+>
+> **anarcat**: Actually, yes.
+> \@Gunslinger and \@Bauble might be better people to ask here, but Locus does have coops that specialize in conflict resolution, arbitration, and victim support.
+>
+> They can definitely help, but, like Gunslinger kind of said earlier, they're not always impartial or available.
+> There aren't a lot of them, so they can't cover everything.
+> And they're not always impartial; the low-rep can find themselves at a distinct disadvantage.
+> And you have to actually request them; they're not assigned by the coop, like my mutualist coop does, or built into every contract, like an-caps usually do.
+>
+> **Gunslinger\#MONOLITH**: The Extropian versions provides more "justice" to people who have more ability to pay, so I'll take our version.
+> And concerned-party-groups aren't perfect, but they're a lot less damaging than *cops* are.
+>
+> **plasmage**: Gonne be honest, that's not convincing.
+> "Mob justice isn't perfect, but at least they're not cops."

 If you're in the Locus Federation, you can ask them to intervene.
 They do, in fact, have a Justice working-group; basically, they review the situation and assign penalties as appropriate.
-These can include rep-hits, restitution, and fabber restrictions; at worst, you get your accounts locked, and basically expelled from the Locus Federation.
+These can include rep-hits, restitution, and at worst, suspension — basically, getting expelled from the Locus Federation.
+(This doesn't mean getting physically thrown off the station, since it's an un-owned commons; this means getting locked out of the rep-economy, and loosing access to the coops in the Federation and the resources they produce.)

 There's a catch here, though, and it's a big one.
-Notice that the worst thing that happens is that your account gets locked and you're on your own; that also means that the worst thing that happens *if your neighbor takes revenge on you* is that their account gets locked or they're on their own.
+Notice that the worst thing that happens is that your account gets locked and you get thrown out on your own; that also means that the worst thing that happens *if your neighbor takes revenge on you* is that their account gets locked or they're on their own.
 So, basically, the *real* worst-case scenario is that the person you victimize gets a few of their friends together and they come after you with their torturer's tools.

 > **Bauble**: As the local representative of the Scum, I'd like to stick up for the direct approach.